The data correspond to the information in our certified annual report. This is usually completed in the third quarter of the following year.

 In order to ensure the independence of our content, as well as to provide our work with a stable institutional framework, we decided on a mixed financial model funded by as many different donors as possible.
-In 2020, 98 percent of the total budget was comprised of subsidies from non-profit foundations and organizations as well as public institutions.
-2 percent of the budget was funded by corporate donations.
+In 2021, 90 percent of the total budget was comprised of subsidies from non-profit foundations and organizations as well as public institutions.
+10 percent of the budget was funded by corporate donations.
 As a rule, no single corporate donor is allowed to contribute more than 5 percent of the total budget of our organization.
-Depending on the respective project duration, the composition of SNV's sponsors changes annually, also with regard to the funding provided.
+Depending on the respective project duration, the composition of SNV's sponsors changes annually.

 Who finances us with what types of contributions, and how do we use that money?

 In the fiscal year 2021, 2.46 million Euros was made available for our work.
 A total of 38 funders from the non-profit sector, the public sector, and the corporate sector supported our work.
 The five largest funders in 2021 were the Open Society Foundation, which provided SNV with institutional funding as well as funds for our work on Digital Rights and Disinformation.
 Luminate supported SNV as an institutional funder and for our work related to Data Economy.
 Research related to Cybersecurity Policy was supported by the William and Flora Hewlett Foundation, which also funded SNV on an institutional level.
 The German Federal Foreign Office supported our work on Semiconductor Supply Chains and Artificial Intelligence.
 The German Research Foundationg (DFG) supported our work on Digital Rights.

 The following table lists all of SNV's funders and the respective funding amounts.